-At Coco Lash Beauty Bar in Baton Rouge, Louisiana, microdermabrasion treatments are performed regularly.
-Clinical studies indicate that microdermabrasion, which is also referred to as ‘microderm,’ is an effective treatment for removing dead skin cells and reveal the younger-looking skin that lies beneath.
+At Coco Beauty Bar & Medical Spa in Baton Rouge, Louisiana, microdermabrasion treatments are performed regularly.
+Clinical studies indicate that microdermabrasion, which is also referred to as ‘microderm,’ is an effective treatment for removing dead skin cells and revealing the younger-looking skin that lies beneath.
 Since microderm treatments are considered safe for almost anyone, chances are, you would be a good candidate for this procedure.

 What is Microdermabrasion?

-Who Performs Microdermabrasion Procedures at Coco Lash Beauty Bar in Baton Rouge, Louisiana?
+Who Performs Microdermabrasion Procedures at Coco Beauty Bar & Medical Spa in Baton Rouge, Louisiana?

 One of our experienced technicians uses a microdermabrasion device to remove the outermost layer of the thick, uneven skin cells that are causing an individual’s face to appear dull.